markstringer-dti/markstringer-dti.github.io/dti.md

 What makes the boss feel safe are signs that the team are working hard and reassurances that everything is fine.

-What makes the boss *actually* safe is a team that is working at a sustainable pace that is willing to bring up problems and opportunities that they identify as they work through a project.
+What makes the boss *actually* safe is a team that is working at a sustainable pace.
+The boss is safest with a team that is willing to bring up problems and opportunities as they discovery them.

 If you're a boss, here's how you give the projects in your care the best chance possible.
 You give the members of the teams that work on those projects as much cover as you can be to be candid, to let you know the problems that they're encountering.
 You also give them, to the best of your ability, the room for manoeuvre and resources that they need to solve these problems.